Cray-HPE/docs-csm/install/Create_System_Configuration_Using_Cluster_Discovery_Service.md

 ### 3.3 Verify the discover status

-> **NOTE**: If the fabric switches, PDUs, and CMCs were not configured to `dhcp` mode in the step [Verify and reset the BMCs](#32-verify-and-reset-the-bmcs), manually create the `fabricswlist`, `pdulist`, and `cmclist` files in the working directory.
+> **NOTE**: If the fabric switches, PDUs, and CMCs were not configured to DHCP mode in the step [Verify and reset the BMCs](#32-verify-and-reset-the-bmcs), manually create the `fabricswlist`, `pdulist`, and `cmclist` files in the working directory.

-The following steps verify the status and lists the IPs of nodes, fabric switches, PDUs, and CMCs:
+The following steps verify the status and lists the IP addresses of nodes, fabric switches, PDUs, and CMCs:

-1. (`pit#`) Verify the status and list the IPs of the nodes.
+1. (`pit#`) Verify the status and list the IP addresses of the nodes.

    ```bash
    "${CVT_PATH}"/cds/discover_status.py nodes --out